 The structure of the Forum of Pompeii

-Where is the Forum of Pompeii?
+Where is the Forum of Pompeii located?

 Near the Forum you can visit the Forum Theatre, the Great Theatre, the Macellum, the Stabian Spa and the Lupanar.